Skip to main content

 agentxchain approve-completion

-OpenHands provides a powerful composable SDK, CLI, GUI, Cloud with RBAC, and Enterprise deployment — a complete agent execution stack with sandboxed runtimes, Skills marketplace, and integrations (Slack, Jira, Linear).
+OpenHands provides a powerful composable SDK, CLI, GUI, Cloud with RBAC, and Enterprise deployment — a complete agent execution stack with sandboxed workspaces, Skills, MCP configuration, and integrations.
 What it does not provide is a repository-delivery governance protocol: structured turns with mandatory cross-role challenge, explicit phase gates with constitutional human authority, and an append-only decision ledger that proves how delivery decisions were made.

 Using both together